StevenB96/interview-question-answers-repository/Behavioral_&_Soft_Skills/Behavioral_&_Soft_Skills.md

 ___

-### 19. Describe a time you had to learn something quickly to complete a task.
+### 19. Describe a time you had to learn something quickly to complete a task. ✔

 Project references: ACF

-I needed to add GraphQL to an admin portal fast.
-I took a short course on GraphQL fundamentals, then built a quick prototype using Apollo Server with Express to learn schemas, resolvers and request flow.
-The prototype let me experiment without risking the main codebase.
+On a project (codename ACF), I needed to add GraphQL to an admin portal quickly.
+My usual approach to time-pressured upskilling is focused learning combined with an isolated prototype, followed by sharing my decisions and knowledge with the team.

-I applied that pattern to the codebase, mapped data structures to GraphQL types, added resolvers and tests, and documented the model.
-That made the change maintainable for future developers and reduced onboarding friction.
+I began with a short course on GraphQL fundamentals, then built a prototype using Apollo Server with Express to understand schemas, resolvers, and request flow.
+This allowed me to experiment safely without risking the main codebase.
+Once validated, I applied the approach to the application by extending the existing API rather than rewriting it, which reduced risk.
+I mapped existing data structures to GraphQL types, implemented resolvers and tests, and documented the data model while updating the team knowledge base.

-That let me deliver the functionality within the deadline and hand over maintainable code.
-Rapid, focused learning plus an isolated prototype is my go-to approach for time-pressured upskilling.
+The result was a maintainable GraphQL integration delivered within the deadline, supported by clear documentation that reduced onboarding friction for future developers.

 ___

-### 20. How would your colleagues describe you?
+### 20. How would your colleagues describe you? ✔

 References: Eleni, Jordan, Audrius

-Colleagues would describe me as dependable, detail-focused and collaborative — someone who raises the bar on quality while being easy to work with.
-I try to be the person others can rely on when a problem gets tricky.
+My colleagues would describe me as technically strong, collaborative, and focused on practical improvements.

-They’d say I’m logical, calm under pressure, and willing to mentor others.
-As one colleague put it, “Steven is a great presence to have around.”
-I value that reputation because it reflects both technical competence and team-minded behaviour.
+A project team member said, “Challenges the team to improve requirements, delves into details, and suggests creative solutions.”
+A peer developer said, “Easy to work with, makes time for people, and inspires others to learn.”
+And a lead developer called me “exceptional in technical proficiency and innovative problem-solving.”

-I work to maintain that perception by being consistent, communicative, and focused on outcomes that help the team succeed.
+Together, these comments reflect my technical leadership, strong interpersonal skills, and a constant drive to help the team improve.

 ___

-### 21. Describe a time you collaborated with others to overcome a challenge.
+### 21. Describe a time you collaborated with others to overcome a challenge. ✔

-Project references: Bare Dating
+Project references: BD

-During the Bare Dating project, the client decided to bring development in-house and hired a new developer to take over the application.
+On a project (codename BD), the client decided to bring development in-house and hired a new developer to take over the application.
 My role was to ensure the transition was smooth and that they could run the system independently.

 I prepared a concise handover pack covering the architecture, deployment steps and environment setup, then walked through the codebase with them and performed a deployment together so they could see the process end to end.
 I stayed available to answer questions during the transition period.